 * Application will be closed when it reaches the capacity

-- Carefully composed classes tailored to student's level
+- Carefully organized classes tailored to each student's level

 - Coaching on job hunting from specialized staff